Despite being a small organization, we proudly designed our brand in-house.

 From there, we identified key values to design our brand around:

-- Multidimensionality - bringing together diverse disciplines, backgrounds, and identities and having everyone walk away with mutual respect and increased appreciation for each other's perspectives and skills
+- Multidimensionality - bringing together different disciplines and having everyone walk away with mutual respect and increased appreciation for each other's perspectives and skills

 - Directionality - guiding, inspiring, and empowering others towards exploring new opportunities and pursuing new directions in their lives

-- Humanity, via playfulness - designing events that encourage curiosity, discovery, and playfulness; are accessible to everyone; and from which come work within which everyone's perspectives are represented, respected, and incorporated
+- Humanity, via playfulness - designing events that encourage curiosity, discovery, and playfulness

 We wanted an overall look that was futuristic, yet counterbalanced by splashes of bright, happy, and inviting color to contrast with the sterile, industrial look of many tech-centered organizations and to tie into our theme of human playfulness.
 With that in mind, we selected a four-color palette derived from the CMYK color model - with the black swapped with purple to ensure the palette could be utilized on dark backgrounds - not only for its striking appearance, but also both to reinforce our motif of four dimensions or directions, and to represent our hope that, much as CMYK forms the basis for the printing of a whole variety of works, our work can serve as the basis for others to do greater things as well.